TheFinks/Fossology-Ninka/design/ui_mockups/command_line/mockup_walkthrough.md

 Installing and configuring FOSSology is by FAR the hardest part of getting this system to run.
 If you made it this far (for those following along at home), then you are 80% done with getting this mockup to work (if that's your intention).

 ![](Fig_A20.png "")
 Ninka is MUCH easier to install then FOSSology.
-However, since it's not on Ubuntu’s database (assuming you are using Ubuntu 12.04 as the dev team is), you will need to retrieve it manually.
+However, since it's not on Ubuntu's database (assuming you are using Ubuntu 12.04 as the dev team is), you will need to retrieve it manually.
 The preferred method is using wget.
 The command at the top of the picture (wget [WHERE NINKA'S DOWNLOAD IS]) is how you get the archive holding Ninka.

 ![](Fig_A21.png "")
 Next we have to unpack Ninka.
 By default it's in whatever directory you used wget in.
 If you move it to another directory (such as /usr/share), you may need to sudo the next part, because those directories are read-only by default.
 Execute the command in the picture (tar -xjf [NAME OF NINKA RELEASE].tar.bz2) to extract Ninka.
 The folder will be the same as whatever the name of the Ninka release is (minus the ".tar.bz2" part).